Margaret of Beverley: Later journey

 Shortly after beginning the journey, Margaret and her party were captured by a group of Muslims and enslaved.
-Margaret spent several months as a slave.
 (Note: According to Thomas, she was enslaved for fifteen months, though this does not accord with the other dates involved.
 In his writings, Thomas sought to stress the piety of his elder sister by writing in detail of the suffering and sacrifice she endured.)
-She worked for long periods every day, for instance handling tasks such as chopping wood and gathering stones, and was frequently beaten and threatened.
-According to Thomas her morale was unharmed, partly due to the presence of a well-educated priest among the captives who encouraged them in their faith and assured that there would come an end to their suffering.
+She worked for long periods every day: handling tasks such as chopping wood and gathering stones, and was frequently beaten and threatened.
+According to Thomas, her morale was unharmed, partly due to the presence of a well-educated priest among the captives who encouraged them in their faith and assured that there would come an end to their suffering.

 Eventually she was freed by a Christian burgher from Tyre who paid the ransom of Margaret and the others.
 She then set out through the desert again, this time alone.
 Margaret made her way to Antioch due to having taken a vow of pilgrimage to visit the tomb of Saint Margaret of Antioch in the city.
 The journey to Antioch was somewhat delayed on account of Margaret having no money and she spent some time earning money through working as a washerwoman in another settlement on the way.
-While Margaret was in the city, Antioch in July 1188 also came under the attack of Saladin's forces, thought this time the crusaders were victorious.
-Margaret was apparently involved in the battle and participated in the plundering of the dead afterwards.
+While Margaret was in Antioch in July of 1188, the city came under attack by Saladin's forces, though this time the crusaders were victorious.
+Margaret was apparently involved in the battle, and participated in the plundering of the dead afterwards.

 Margaret sometime thereafter began a journey south, intending to travel to Tripoli, when she was captured by Muslims again.
-She avoided being enslaved again through how she did so differs between accounts; either the Muslims recognised the trinkets Margaret had taken from the dead after the battle near Antioch and let her go or she in her distress called on Saint Mary, which prompted them to release her.
+She avoided being enslaved again, though how she did so differs between accounts; either the Muslims recognised the trinkets Margaret had taken from the dead after the battle near Antioch and let her go or she in her distress called on Saint Mary, which prompted them to release her.
 After being released, Margaret travelled to Acre, reaching the city in 1191, after the forces of Richard the Lionheart and Philip II of France had arrived there to partake in the Third Crusade (1189–1192).
 From Acre, Margaret embarked on a ship and travelled back to Europe.